-A Haitian man seeking asylum and held at a Florence detention center became the tenth person to die in 2026 while in the custody of U.S. immigration officials.
-The man died on Monday at a Scottsdale hospital after complaining of an untreated tooth infection that had been worsening since mid-February, an Arizona politician said Tuesday.
+A Haitian man seeking asylum and held at the Florence Detention Center became the tenth person to die in 2026 while in the custody of U.S. Immigration and Customs Enforcement.

-Emmanuel Damas had been in the custody of U.S. Immigration and Customs Enforcement since officers detained him in Boston in September, according to Chandler Councilwoman Christine Ellis, a Haitian immigrant and the first Black woman to serve on the council.
+Damas had been in ICE custody since officers detained him in Boston in September, according to Chandler Councilwoman Christine Ellis, a Haitian immigrant and the first Black woman to serve on the council.

 “His reported struggle to receive timely medical attention before being transferred to a hospital raises serious and painful concerns about the quality of care provided to individuals in custody,” Ellis, a registered nurse, said Tuesday, citing conversations with his family.

-Ellis shared an Instagram post showing Damas’ smiling in a gray shirt and tie, as well as a photo of him intubated in a hospital bed with his bare chest covered in medical intravenous lines.
+Ellis shared an Instagram post showing Damas smiling in a gray shirt and tie, as well as a photo of him intubated in a hospital bed with his bare chest covered in medical intravenous lines.

 The Arizona Daily Star first reported Damas’ death.